-Spatial distribution data are processed in a structured database and visualised as maps in a geographic information system (GIS).
-They form the foundation for strategies in scientific evaluations and surveys and for measures to protect the species.
-The intensive data collection of otters, their systematic processing and the continuity of data acquisition, are unique for mammals in Germany.
+Spatial distribution data is processed in a structured database and visualised as maps in a geographic information system (GIS).
+They form the foundation for strategies used in scientific evaluations and surveys, as well as for measures to protect the species.
+The intensive collection, systematic analysis, and continual acquisition of data for Eurasian otters is unique to any other mammal in Germany.

-As the numbers of volunteers in conservation are generally declining, it is important to make activities attractive, innovative and user-friendly to increase motivation and numbers of volunteers.
-By providing an appropriate tool to support an effective digital data collection and data transfer, the amount of available data will significantly increase.
-In light of the recent movement “Citizen Science”, access to internet and the use of smartphones provide opportunities to significantly increase and expand the long-standing tradition of voluntary data collection.
+As the numbers of volunteers in conservation are generally declining, it is important to make activities attractive, innovative and user-friendly to increase motivation and number of volunteers.
+By providing the appropriate tools to support effective digital data collection and data transfer, the amount of available data will significantly increase.
+In light of the recent movement “Citizen Science”, access to the internet and the use of smartphones provide opportunities to significantly increase and expand the long-standing tradition of voluntary data collection.

 Technical implementation: IP SYSCON GmbH